NYANLAUNCHER/nlargs/README.md

-args = Specifies the global args. func = An internal function of "cmd". func_args = Args to passed to "func". member_func = An internal function of "func". member_func_args = Args to passed to "member_func".
+args = Specifies the global args. func = An internal function of "cmd". func_args = Args to passed to "func". sub_func = An internal function of "func". sub_func_args = Args to passed to "member_func".
 ```
-Note: There can be member functions of member functions, it can go as deep as you want.
+Note: There can be sub functions of sub functions, it can go as deep as you want.